-Navigate to a Waypoint or Position (with optional-purchase GPS receiver)
+Navigate to a Waypoint or Position

 Navigate to the cursor position: From the Chart or Combo view, use the Cursor key to select a position or waypoint to which you want to navigate.
 Press the GOTO key.
 Navigation will begin immediately.